 Rudy & Paco – Galveston

 Fresh seafood comes just blocks away from the dock at Rudy & Paco.
-Experience exquisite dining at one of the ‘Top 100 Restaurants’ in 2017 and ‘Most Romantic Restaurants in America ’in 2018 rated by OpenTable.
-The father and daughter duo, who run the restaurant, are inspired by their Central American heritage in their dishes like the plantain encrusted Pargo Simpatico — a pan sautéed snapper topped with jumbo lump crab.
+Experience exquisite dining at one of the ‘Top 100 Restaurants” in 2017 and “Most Romantic Restaurants in America” in 2018 rated by OpenTable.
+The father-and-daughter duo who run the restaurant are inspired by their Central American heritage in their dishes like the plantain-encrusted Pargo Simpatico—a pan-sautéed snapper topped with jumbo lump crab.
 The hospitality sets them apart from the rest that keeps tourists and locals coming back.

-Reef – Houston
+Masraff’s – Houston

 Smashin Crab – San Antonio

-A visit to the Smashin Crab is a hands-on experience.
+A visit to Smashin Crab is a hands-on experience.
 Their family-style boils of plump shrimp, king crab, or seasonal crawfish are brought out by the bag and guests encouraged to eat with their hands with bib draped across their front.
-This spot is not for the dainty eater: your fingers and face will be covered in butter.
+This spot is not for the dainty eater: Your fingers and face will be covered in butter.
 Things are guaranteed to get a little messy.

 Tookie’s Seafood – Seabrook

 Tookie’s Seafood is a bright and airy restaurant with an open kitchen for guests to look in on the action.
 Peek in on the cooks grilling oysters.
-Each one is served “Pelican-style” and topped with cheese, bacon and jalapeño.
-In addition to some of the best fried seafood in the state, you can also order a lighter favorite like Blackened seared tuna topped with shrimp, mango relish and a sweet soy glaze.
+Each one is served “Pelican-style” and topped with cheese, bacon, and jalapeño.
+In addition to some of the best fried seafood in the state, you can also order a lighter favorite, like blackened seared tuna topped with shrimp, mango relish, and a sweet soy glaze.